top of page

 American teenagers of the mid-1950s, when James Dean's major films were made, identified with Dean and the roles he played, especially that of Jim Stark in Rebel Without A Cause.
 The film depicts the dilemma of a typical teenager of the time, who feels that no one, not even his peers, can understand him.
 Joe Hyams says that Dean was "one of the rare stars, like Rock Hudson and Montgomery Clift, whom both men and women find sexy".
 According to Marjorie Garber, this quality is "the undefinable extra something that makes a star."
 Dean's iconic appeal has been attributed to the public's need for someone to stand up for the disenfranchised youth of the era, and to the air of androgyny that he projected on screen.

 Dean's "loving tenderness towards the besotted Sal Mineo in Rebel Without a Cause continues to touch and excite gay audiences by its honesty.
 The Gay Times Readers' Awards cited him as the male gay icon of all time."
 His estate still earns about $5,000,000 per year, according to Forbes Magazine.
+Morrissey is a big fan of James Dean.
+In his youth, Morrissey was drawn to the lonesome and rebellious nature of James Dean.
+In 1983, he wrote a book entitled James Dean is Not Dead about Dean's career.

 Today, Dean is often considered an icon because of his "experimental" take on life, which included his ambivalent sexuality.
 There have been several claims that Dean had sexual relationships with both men and women.
 When questioned about his sexual orientation, he is reported to have said, " No, I am not a homosexual.
 But I'm also not going to go through life with one hand tied behind my back."
 By the 21st century, Dean was considered by many to have been gay.
 In 2005, Germaine Greer wrote, "Looking back over half a century to the meteoric career of James Dean, the one thing that now seems obvious is that the boy was as queer as a coot."
 She based her opinion partly on the then-new revelations of William Bast, one of Dean's closest friends.